Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 The following table shows how the duplex steels compare with some austenitic and ferritic grades.

 It must be emphasized that this table is only a guide to material selection.
-It is always important to assess the suitability of a particular with a full knowledge of the corrosive environment.
+Assessing the suitability of a particular complete full knowledge of the corrosive environment is essential.

 Stress Corrosion Cracking (SCC)